A space station is basically a spacecraft with no propulsion. Which boils down to just the habitat module and the payload.

-Oh, Werner von Braun had it all figured out.
+Oh, Werner von Braun had it all figured out in 1952.
 In six issues of Collier's magazine he laid out a plan to send men to Luna and Mars.
 First you build a space ferry as a surface to orbit cargo transport (which was the great-grandfather of the Space Shuttle).
 Then you use it to make a space station.

 And it was going to be a beauty of a space station, too.
 Three decks, 250 feet in diameter, and a crew of fifty.
 Makes the ISS look like a tin can.
 This outpost in space was where the Lunar expedition fleet would be constructed.

 It would pay for itself as well.
 Meteorologists could plot the path of storms and predict the weather with unprecedented accuracy.
 Radio and TV signals could be transmitted all over the globe.
 Not to mention observing the military activities of hostile nations.

 Why was this marvel never constructed?
 Because some clown invented the printed circuit.
 Freed from the tyranny of fragile and short-lived vacuum tubes, technologists could make unmanned satellites for Meteorologists, radio and TV signals, and watching hostile militaries.
 Such satellites could be assembled and launched at a fraction the cost of a manned station.
 They also did not require constant resupply missions to keep the crew alive.